mlauter/hacker_school_progress/progress.md

 # Sep 4
 * wrote test for bpython
-* submitted some other bugs to bpython (ascii escape sequences and terminal resizing issue)
+* submitted some other bugs to bpython (ANSI escape sequences and terminal resizing issue)
 * bpython traceback pull request accepted!
 * working on writing body segment class for snake